csci-182/fall2022/pages/_lectures/lecture_10.md

       title: "Understanding Events in JavaScript"
 ---

-Today we're going to learn about JavaScript functions and events, and how they interact with the DOM.
+Today we're going to learn about some of the building blocks of programming (data and data types, expressions, operators, and templates).